tus/tusd/docs/installation.md

 ## Kubernetes installation

-A Helm chart for installing Tusd on Kubernetes is available [here](https://github.com/sagikazarmark/helm-charts/tree/master/charts/tusd).
+A Helm chart for installing tusd on Kubernetes is available [here](https://github.com/sagikazarmark/helm-charts/tree/master/charts/tusd).

 You can install it by running the following commands: